NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Warm season radar coverage for the northwest river forecast center area|

-    KCBX is considered good here because 1) that radar is able to sample precipitation, and 2) in areas of overlap with neighboring radars, KCBX is sampling from a lower elevation.
-The jagged appearance is caused by mountains preventing uniform good coverage throughout the entire 230-km radius.
+    KCBX is considered good here because 1) this radar is able to sample precipitation, and 2) in areas of overlap with neighboring radars, KCBX is sampling from a lower elevation.
+The jagged appearance is caused by mountains preventing uniformly good coverage throughout the entire 230-km radius.

     These are produced by the NWS radar climatology program, RADCLIM.
 We will briefly demonstrate radar climatology based on frequency of occurrence of precipitation for Boise, Idaho.

     |Radar climatology analysis and display (Radclim)|

     The precipitation frequency of occurrence starts with a precipitation threshold for defining what we will consider precipitation.
 Let’s use a threshold of 0.0 mm which means that any time there is more than 0.0 mm detected by the radar, we have a precipitation event.
-We could choose a higher threshold if we want to filter out light events.
+We could choose a higher threshold if we wanted to filter out light events.

     The frequency of precipitation, for each radar bin, is the number of times more than 0.0 mm was observed divided by all of the radar observations in the dataset.
 We get this image for the Boise radar.
 The radar is in the center of the 230-km radius of ideal radar coverage.

     |Frequency of occurrence of non-zero radar-derived precipitation at the Boise, ID (KCBX): Warm season|

     The different colors show the different frequencies of occurrence.
-As distance increases from the radar the frequency of precipitation decreases, indicated by blue and black colors.
-Note the large areas with very low frequencies of occurrence, seen as black.
+As distance increases from the radar, the frequency of precipitation decreases, indicated by blue and black colors.
+Note the large areas with very low frequencies of occurrence, are shown as black.
 These do not represent natural precipitation distribution.
 Rather, it shows where the radar sampling is greatly inhibited by terrain blocking.

     **II.
 Remote Sensing of QPE » Radar Coverage Map**